Microlearning

 What is Microlearning?

-Microlearning is a flexible and one of the most effective forms of training that can be used in a variety of ways to enhance individual and organizational performance.
-It delivers short bites of learning, each addressing a single learning objective.
+Microlearning is proving to be one of the most effective forms of training that can be used in a variety of ways to enhance individual and organizational performance.
+Microlearning helps deliver information in short bite-sized learning modules, while each learning module focuses on a single learning objective.
 It can be standalone or be part of a blend and is the ideal way to offer learning at the moment of need.

-Microlearning is becoming increasingly popular in organizations especially with the millennials and Gen Z employees, who have very limited attention spans, are more tech-savvy, and are used to accessing information instantly.
+Microlearning is becoming increasingly popular in organizations, especially with the modern workforce who come with limited attention spans, are more tech-savvy, and are used to accessing information instantly.

 What is NOT Microlearning?